TexBlock/TiC-Wiki/Building-an-addon.md

 Then you need to tell it to get TiC from there:

     dependencies {
+        deobfCompile "slimeknights.mantle:Mantle:1.9-<mantle_build>"
-        deobfCompile "slimeknights:TConstruct:1.9-<build>"
+        deobfCompile "slimeknights:TConstruct:1.9-<tic_build>"
     }

+Mantle is needed for TiC, you can find the mantle_build [here](https://github.com/SlimeKnights/TinkersConstruct/blob/master/build.properties#L6) in TiCs build info.
-The build corresponds to the latest release and its jenkins build.
+The tic_build corresponds to the latest release and its jenkins build.
 You can find the latest build on the [release](https://github.com/SlimeKnights/TinkersConstruct/releases) page.
 As the time of writing the build would be "2.3.0.jenkins193"